marlonrichert/vaadin-material-design/README.md

-# MyComponent Add-on for Vaadin 7
+# Material Design theme for Vaadin 7

 MyComponent is an UI component add-on for Vaadin 7.